philipwalton/blog/_articles/side-effects-in-css.md

 .Content a:not([class]) { }
 ```

-While I haven't tested this approach in a real-world scenario, I mention it because it's an example of a variation on BEM conventions that doesn't compromise its guarantee of no side-effects.
+While I haven't tested this approach in a real-world scenario, I mention it because it's an example of a variation on BEM conventions that doesn't compromise its guarantee of no side effects.
 Since all BEM blocks are styled via classes, styling elements that don't have a class is "safe", at least from conflict with the rest of your CSS (obviously if you're using classes for other things, this can still be risky as adding a class to such an element would prevent it from matching the selector).

 Another example I encounter frequently is using site-wide state or support classes.
 [Modernizr](http://modernizr.com/) is a good example.
-Though not technically within BEM's rules, the following pattern does not increase the risk of side-effects as long as the rest of the rules are followed.
+Though not technically within BEM's rules, the following pattern does not increase the risk of side effects as long as the rest of the rules are followed.

 ```css
 .GridRow {